minhtriet/frozenlake/README.md

             move_to_best_direction
 ```

-Now with a board like this and a reward of 2, the result would never been update, since it is better to stay still than moving anywhere.
+Now with a board like this and a reward of 2, the result would never be updated, since it is better to stay still than moving anywhere.

 |   |   | ✥ | (1)  |
 |---|---|---|------|
 |   |   | ✥ | (-1) |

-The correct policy would actually look like  following table
+The correct policy would look like the following table

 |   |   | ← | (1)  |
 |---|---|---|------|